Wen222/h1b_statistics_insight_data_engineer/README.md

 4. Find the top 10 categories with the largest number of certified h1b visas by sorting the dictionray by values from high to low first, and by the alphabetical order of the keys and then picking out the top 10 records.
 For the top 10 categories, calculate the percentage for each category.

 5. Write out the top 10 records into a formated text file.

+Steps 2, 3, and 4 were programmed in a Python function top10_certified to prepare a output-ready table with the top 10 occupations or top 10 states with the most certified H1B visas.
+Step 5 was programmed in a Python function write_output to deal with the formatting and saving the result in a text file.

 # Run Instructions